EmoFlowView Articles

 Research Evidence

-Zoppolat, Righetti, Faure, Schneider (2024) - Systematic Study of Ambivalence and Well-Being in Romantic Relationships, N=1,134
+Zoppolat, Righetti, Faure & Schneider (2024) - A Systematic Study of Ambivalence and Well-Being in Romantic Relationships, N=1,134

 Schneider & Schwarz - Mixed feelings: the case of ambivalence (Current Opinion in Behavioral Sciences)

 When you're experiencing mixed emotions about a relationship, the last thing you need is an app that forces you to pick just one feeling.
 Most mood trackers offer five basic emotions - nowhere near enough to capture what you're actually experiencing.
-EmoFlow's emotion wheel includes 130 distinct emotional states, and critically, you can select multiple emotions at once.
+EmoFlow-AI's emotion wheel includes 130 distinct emotional states, and critically, you can select multiple emotions at once.
 Feeling love, disappointment, and fear simultaneously?
 Select all three.
 The AI doesn't try to simplify your experience - it analyzes the combination to help you understand what the pattern might mean.
-For conflicting emotions in relationships, EmoFlow tracks intensity levels so you can see which feelings are strongest and when they shift.
+For conflicting emotions in relationships, EmoFlow-AI tracks intensity levels so you can see which feelings are strongest and when they shift.
 Over time, the emotional check in feature reveals patterns: maybe resentment spikes on weekday evenings, while connection peaks on weekends.
-This isn't just complex emotions journaling - it's real pattern recognition that helps you move from confusion to clarity.
+And EmoFlow-AI isn't a generic chatbot improvising feel-good replies - it runs on real algorithms and research-based techniques, so the reflection it offers is grounded, not made up.
 Your mixed feelings become data you can actually use to understand yourself and your relationship better.

 • Select multiple emotions at once - capture mixed emotions accurately